lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

 ---
 **GET endpoint**

 The GET method is used to retrieve data on a server.
 In our case, we are using it to retrieve a subject number (and encryption key), as well as a confirmation that the connection is established.
-To enable this, our Bottle application includes a get endpoint.
+To enable this, our Bottle application includes a GET endpoint.

-Following a GET request from the `testConnection()` in our Unity experiment, the web application first retrieves (and increments) a subject number (also see `get_next_id(` function in `bottle_app.py` script).
+Following a GET request from the `testConnection()` in our Unity experiment, the web application first retrieves (and increments) a subject number (also see `get_next_id()` function in `bottle_app.py` script).
 Then, this subject number is returned within a response message that is returned to `testConnection()`.

 Note that the response message also returns an encryption key.
 For more information on encryption within the onlineVR-toolbox, see [Notebook 3](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/encryption/Index.html).